-I picked up this guitar pedal when it first came out.
+I picked up this pedal when it first came out.
 As a connoisseur of pitch shifting and octave effects, I had to put this pedal to the test to see if it lived up to the hype.
-Needless to say I’ve spent a lot of time with it using it on both guitar and bass, and I’d like to share my experience using this unique pedal with you in my Electro Harmonix POG 2 review.
+Needless to say I’ve spent a lot of time with it using it on both guitar and bass, and I’d like to share my experience using this unique pedal with you in this Electro Harmonix POG 2 review.
 Is it the best guitar and bass octave pedal?
-Let’s find out.
+Let’s find out!

 The POG 2 is the second generation version of the original POG, or Polyphonic Octave Generator, released by Electro Harmonix.
 The original POG let you add one octave up, two octaves up, and one octave down to your original signal, blending them as needed.
 The POG 2 takes it further by adding an extra note two octaves down for maximum versatility.
+Let’s run down its features and get to the good stuff.

 Volume Control Sliders for Dry Output, -2 Octaves, -1 Octave, +1 Octave, and +2 Octaves